ssilverman/TeensyDMX/README.md

 state, and is slightly more complex than the polling approach.

 Other functions of interest are `isPaused()` and `resumedRemaining()`.
-`isPaused()` indicates whether the transmitter is paused. `resumedRemaining()` returns the number of packets that will be sent before the transmitter is paused again.
+`isPaused()` indicates whether the transmitter is paused (but still potentially transmitting). `resumedRemaining()` returns the number of packets that will be sent before the transmitter is paused again.

 Complete synchronous operation examples using SIP can be found in `SIPSenderAsync` and `SIPSenderSync`.
 The first uses the asynchronous